Durham-Hackathon/durham-hackathon/bounce.md

 Modify your while loop to include updates to the x-coordinate of the ball and the x velocity of the ball.
 Bear in mind that gravity does not act in the horizontal plane.

 You will need to know the location of the floor as well.
 At the top you will see the size of the screen being set to `width` and `height`.
 Use these for your checks.
 The canvas is centered at 0.
 That means the floor will be at `-height/2` and the ceiling at `height/2`.
-The walls area analogously at `-width/2` and `width/2`.
+The walls are analogously at `-width/2` and `width/2`.

-To test these you need to modify the starting velocity which is currently set to 0 in x and y directions.
+To test these you need to modify the starting velocity which is currently set to 0 in $$x$$ and $$y$$ directions.

 Fancy a hint?
 You can find the solution [here](code/step3-sol.py).